leanprover/lean4/doc/expressions.md

 The quotient construction implies function extensionality.
 The ``choice`` principle, in conjunction with the others, makes the axiomatic foundation classical; in particular, it implies the law of the excluded middle and propositional decidability.
 Functions that make use of ``choice`` to produce data are incompatible with a computational interpretation, and do not produce bytecode.
 They have to be declared ``noncomputable``.

 For metaprogramming purposes, Lean also allows the definition of objects which stand outside the object language.
-These are denoted with the ``meta`` keyword, as described in :numref:`Chapter %s <programming>`.
+These are denoted with the ``meta`` keyword, as described in [Metaprogramming](metaprogramming.md).